-The Data Field comprise 2 bytes of Sync Block ID followed by 190 bytes of source information derived according to "Source information of Sync Block" (figure 46), both protected by 12 bytes of inner error code, all of which are processed as defined in 11.7.
+The Data Field shall comprise 2 bytes of Sync Block ID followed by 190 bytes of source information derived according to "Source information of Sync Block" (figure 46), both protected by 12 bytes of inner error code, all of which are processed as defined in 11.7.

 The Sync Block ID byte 0 shall indicate the Sync Block and Sector position within the track set.
+Refer to figures 49 and 50.

-Refer to figure 49, "Sector details".
-The Sync Block ID byte 1 shall be reserved and set to all ZEROs.
+The Sync Block ID byte 1 shall indicate Track Set ID, Segment and Sector information as follows: